OccupyWallStreet/nycga2/wp-content/plugins/wangguard/readme.txt

 == Changelog ==

+= 1.5.1 - 9 Aug 2012 =
+- Added the ability to avoid checking the IP address of the users when verifying them against WangGuard service, this option reduces WangGuard effectiveness, but if your new accounts come mostly from the same IP, in the case of colleges, universities or other large institutions, this would prevent WangGuard from flagging the IP address as suspicious.

+= 1.5.0 - 11 Jul 2012 =
+- Added WangGuard Cron Jobs to automatically verify your users against WangGuard, and flag or delete users that may not be identified as Sploggers at time they signup and catched later by WangGuard.
+- Tweaked the stats barchar javascript files to include these only in the Dashboard and WangGuard Stats pages in order to avoid collision with other plugins / custom themes.

+= 1.4.6.1 - 8 Jun 2012 =
+- Added 3 missing JS files.

+= 1.4.6 - 8 Jun 2012 =
+- Added compatibility for WordPress 3.4.
+- Fixed Report blog and author functionality for WP Multisite menu bar
+- Avoid flagging as spam main the main blog (when using the WANGGUARD USERS SCREEN ONLY), it also flag as spam only the blogs for which the spam user is author or admin (previous version also flagged a blog as spam if the user was only a suscriber).

+= 1.4.5 - 19 Apr 2012 =
+- This is a recommended update
+- Fix a bug in WangGuard wizard (Typo error).
+Thank to Paul Newsome of [www.nufcblog.org](http://www.nufcblog.org/) for report it.
+- Now Security questions work with AppThemes Child Themes

+= 1.4.4 - 13 Apr 2012 =
+- Fix an issue with all AppThemes, now the WangGuard Security Question are well formatted.
+- Minor tweaks to CSS

+= 1.4.3 - 23 Mar 2012 =
+- "Report blog" option is now shown on multisite installations.
+- Solved a "Notice: Undefined index" error that may appear on the server's error log

+= 1.4.2 - 20 Mar 2012 =
+- Critical fix to workaround an IE compatibility issues to avoid legitimate users to be identified as Sploggers on registration screen.

+= 1.4.1 - 13 Mar 2012 =
+- jQuery library is not longer enqueued by the plugin except when BuddyPress is installed and "Show the report user button" is selected.
+- BuddyPress options on WangGuard Settings page are no longer displayed when BuddyPress is not installed.

+= 1.4 - 6 Mar 2012 =
+- Added Advanced User Management.
+- Fix minor issue where WangGuard CSS load on frontend.
+- Revamped wizard.
+Now ask you for the advanced User Management.

 = 1.3.2 - 11 Feb 2012 =
 - CRITICAL UPDATE, fixes to the code due to a bug on the dbDelta() WordPress function, only affects to WordPress installations which uses capital letters in the database prefix.